CLC DELEGATES – REGION 7

 Jackie Mahoney

-Member of the CLC’s community lease money working group, the Alpururrulam local authority, the church committee and the Ooratippra and Bonya native title holding corporations.
+He is also a member of the CLC’s local community lease money-working group, the Alpururrulam local (government) authority, the community’s church and store committees and the Ooratippra and Bonya native title-holding corporations.

 Gary Fowler